StevePilcher/RecipeStoreMS3/README.md

 This project was created for my Milestone 3 project for the Code Institute's Full Stack Dev course.
 The project requirements were to build a MongoDB-backed Flask project for a web application that allows users to store and manipulate data records about a particular domain using HTML, CSS, JavaScript, Python+Flask and MongoDB.

 The app I created is a single page site.
-I chose to create an online recipe sapp which allows a user to be able to have an individual account for creating, editing and storing recipes.
+I chose to create an online recipes store app which allows a user to be able to have an individual account for creating, editing and storing their own recipes.

 ## Test User
 To showcase the app, a test user has been created with multiple recipes.
-Sign in these credentials;
+Sign in with these credentials;

 Username: Steve
 Password: ABC